 A detailed itinerary for this tour is available.
 Click on the link above to view or download.

-Singapore Airlines offers daily flights into Beijing and out of Chengdu.
+The tour begins at our hotel in Beijing and ends at our hotel in Chengdu.
+Singapore Airlines offers flights into Beijing and out of Chengdu from most Australian cities.
 Contact us for quotes and bookings.

 Included meals are shown with the letters B, L and D.